-8.10.1 Requirements of the Chapter cover the gas turbines installed on board gas carriers and using the vapours of the natural gas (methane) carried as fuel.
-For this purpose, the gas carrier shall be provided with an installation to prepare the gas vapours for using in the gas turbine.

-8.10.2 Natural gas fired turbines are subject to the requirements of 8.1 to 8.9.

-8.10.3 Natural gas is used to start the turbine and operate it in all modes.

-8.10.4 The gas fuel supplied to the turbine shall not include any liquid fraction.

-8.10.5 Gas fuel supply piping shall comply with the requirements of 13.12, Part VIII "Systems and Piping".

-8.10.6 For gas-fired operation, the requirements of 2.4, Part XV "Automation" shall be met.

-8.10.7 In case of stop of gas fuel supply, the gas turbine shall be shut down automatically by means of a quick shut-off valve fitted as near to the gas turbine as possible.
+- 8.10.1 Requirements of the Chapter cover the gas turbines installed on board gas carriers and using the vapours of the natural gas (methane) carried as fuel.
+For this purpose, the gas carrier shall be provided with an installation to prepare the gas vapours for using in the gas turbine. - 8.10.2 Natural gas fired turbines are subject to the requirements of 8.1 to 8.9. - 8.10.3 Natural gas is used to start the turbine and operate it in all modes. - 8.10.4 The gas fuel supplied to the turbine shall not include any liquid fraction. - 8.10.5 Gas fuel supply piping shall comply with the requirements of 13.12, Part VIII "Systems and Piping". - 8.10.6 For gas-fired operation, the requirements of 2.4, Part XV "Automation" shall be met. - 8.10.7 In case of stop of gas fuel supply, the gas turbine shall be shut down automatically by means of a quick shut-off valve fitted as near to the gas turbine as possible.

-8.10.8 A manual gas fuel shut-off device shall be provided directly at the gas turbine.
-Besides, manual shutdown shall be possible from several locations in the engine room, from a space other than the engine room and from the navigation bridge.

-8.10.9 In the engine room, an alarm shall be provided for the maximum permissible gas concentration corresponding to 30 per cent of the lower flammability limit, with an alarm to be installed at the main machinery control room.
+- 8.10.8 A manual gas fuel shut-off device shall be provided directly at the gas turbine.
+Besides, manual shutdown shall be possible from several locations in the engine room, from a space other than the engine room and from the navigation bridge. - 8.10.9 In the engine room, an alarm shall be provided for the maximum permissible gas concentration corresponding to 30 % of the lower flammability limit, with an alarm to be installed at the main machinery control room.

-The gas supply to the turbine shall be shut off automatically with the gas concentration in the machinery space reaching 60 per cent of the lower flammability limit.
+The gas supply to the turbine shall be shut off automatically with the gas concentration in the machinery space reaching 60 % of the lower flammability limit.
 The requirement of 8.4.5 shall also be met.

-8.10.10 Gas turbine operation using two types of fuel (liquid and gas fuel) requires special fuel equipment to be installed and shall be subject for consideration by the Register in each case.
+8.10.10 Gas turbine operation using two types of fuel (liquid and gas fuel) requiring special fuel equipment to be installed shall be RS approved.